Skip to main content

 What PAM does well

-PAM grew out of Unix administration.
-The mental model is "credentials are dangerous, so put them behind a broker," and every major vendor implements the same core capabilities:
+PAM grew out of Unix administration, and the mental model has stayed the same: credentials are dangerous, so put them behind a broker.
+Every major vendor implements the same core set of capabilities.

-• Credential vaulting — passwords, SSH keys, cloud tokens never live on developer laptops
+• Credential vaulting: passwords, SSH keys, and cloud tokens never live on developer laptops.

-• Connection-level audit — who accessed what, when (not what they did)
+• Connection-level audit: who accessed what, and when.
+Not what they did once inside.

 Where PAM falls short for databases

-The same connection-level model that works for SSH falls apart on databases, because the high-value question shifts from "who connected?" to "what did they run?"
-Five concrete gaps show up in production:
+The connection-level model that works for SSH starts to slip on databases, because the question that matters changes.
+It is no longer "who connected?" but "what did they run?"
+Five gaps tend to show up in production.

 1. No SQL review on the actual SQL being executed

 PAM gates the connection.
-Once you're in, you can run anything the database role permits — including DROP TABLE users; or UPDATE accounts SET balance = 0 WHERE customer_id = 12345;.
-PAM records that you did it.
-It does not stop you, did not analyze the statement, and cannot tell whether the change is safe.
+Once you are in, you can run anything the database role permits, including DROP TABLE users; or UPDATE accounts SET balance = 0 WHERE customer_id = 12345;.
+PAM will record that you did it.
+It will not stop you, did not look at the statement, and has no way to tell whether the change is safe.

 2. Schema change workflow is missing entirely

-Database changes have a specific lifecycle: write the migration, review the SQL, run on dev, run on staging, run on production, with rollback ready.
-PAM has no concept of this.
-Schema migrations either get pasted into a brokered session (reviewed nowhere), or they go through a separate CI/CD pipeline that bypasses PAM entirely (no joined audit trail).
+Database changes follow a specific lifecycle: write the migration, review the SQL, run it on dev, run it on staging, run it on production, with a rollback ready.
+PAM has no concept of any of this.
+Migrations either get pasted into a brokered session, where they are reviewed nowhere, or they go through a separate CI/CD pipeline that bypasses PAM entirely, which leaves no joined audit trail.

-→ Bytebase issues track schema changes like Jira tickets — target databases, SQL, rollout sequence, approval chain, rollback script.
-Documented in Change Workflow.
+Bytebase tracks schema changes as issues, the way Jira tracks tickets: target databases, the SQL, the rollout sequence, the approval chain, the rollback script.
+This is documented in Change Workflow.

 3. Approval is connection-level, not statement-level

-A common PAM policy reads: "Engineer Alice has JIT read access to prod_db for 4 hours, approved by Bob."
-Inside that window, Alice can run SELECT * FROM customers WHERE 1=1 because the approval covers the connection, not the statements.
-The audit log shows "Alice connected with read access" — exactly what was permitted.
+A common PAM policy reads like this: "Engineer Alice has JIT read access to prod_db for 4 hours, approved by Bob."
+Inside that window, Alice can run SELECT * FROM customers WHERE 1=1, because the approval covers the connection, not the statements.
+The audit log shows "Alice connected with read access", which is exactly what was permitted.

-→ Bytebase moves approval to the statement layer: a SELECT against a sensitive table can require a separate per-query approver; a DELETE on a large table can be blocked or escalated.
+Bytebase moves approval down to the statement layer: a SELECT against a sensitive table can require its own per-query approver, and a DELETE on a large table can be blocked or escalated.

 4. Session recording is not the same as a structured audit log

 A 30-minute database session in PAM produces a 30-minute video.
-To answer "who deleted rows from orders last Tuesday?" a compliance team has to find every session that touched orders and watch each recording.
-This is not what auditors mean by "audit log."
+To answer "who deleted rows from orders last Tuesday?", a compliance team has to find every session that touched orders and watch each recording.
+That is not what auditors mean by an audit log.

-→ Bytebase logs each executed statement as a searchable row: user, timestamp, database, statement text, row count, duration.
-SOC 2 and PCI auditors accept this format directly — the same compliance question becomes a single SQL query against the audit table instead of hours of video review.
+Bytebase logs each executed statement as a searchable row: user, timestamp, database, statement text, row count, duration.
+SOC 2 and PCI auditors accept this format directly, and the same question becomes a single SQL query against the audit table instead of hours of video review.
 See Database Audit Logging for the compliance-driven design.

 5. No native database idioms

-Power users don't want a session-recorded SSH wrapper that proxies to psql.
-They want psql itself — autocomplete, schema browser, query history, the \d shortcuts they actually know.
-PAM brokers the raw protocol but the surface developers see is a stripped-down terminal or a generic SQL pad.
-The friction pushes power users toward shadow tools — a bastion host with psql bypassing PAM "for productivity."
+Power users do not want a session-recorded SSH wrapper that proxies to psql.
+They want psql itself: autocomplete, schema browser, query history, the \d shortcuts they already know.
+PAM brokers the raw protocol, but what developers see is a stripped-down terminal or a generic SQL pad.
+That friction is what pushes power users toward shadow tools, like a bastion host with psql that quietly bypasses PAM "for productivity."

-→ Bytebase's web SQL Editor speaks the native protocol, with autocomplete from the live schema, per-user query history, saved queries, and result export — without a session-recording overlay between the developer and the database.
+Bytebase's web SQL Editor speaks the native protocol, with autocomplete from the live schema, per-user query history, saved queries, and result export, and there is no session-recording overlay sitting between the developer and the database.

 PAM owns infrastructure-wide access.
 Bytebase owns the database step.
 Both authenticate against the same identity provider, so policy decisions reference the same user.
 The audit trail in PAM shows "Alice connected to db.prod-1 at 14:32"; the audit trail in Bytebase shows "Alice ran UPDATE accounts SET status='frozen' WHERE id IN (...) at 14:34, approved by Bob, affected 47 rows."
-Together they answer the full question.
+Put together, they answer the whole question.

 This is the right setup if PAM is already deployed, database access volume is meaningful, compliance scope (SOC 2, ISO 27001, HIPAA, PCI) covers the database, or schema changes happen more than once a month.